Renzo Saravia

-Renzo Saravia (/es/; born 16 June 1993) is an Argentine professional footballer who plays as a right back for Campeonato Brasileiro Série A club Atlético Mineiro.
+Renzo Saravia (/es/; born 16 June 1993) is an Argentine professional footballer who plays as a right back.

 Club career

 Early career

 Born in Villa de María del Río Seco in the interior of Córdoba Province, Saravia had not played for any football clubs before he moved to the provincial capital; his father Reynaldo, a retired policeman, staked everything he had on finding him a team.
 From the age of 9 to 15 he played for Instituto Atlético Central Córdoba, where his teammates included Paulo Dybala.

 Saravia then signed for Club Atlético Las Palmas and was loaned to Club Atlético Belgrano for a year with the option to buy for 150,000 Argentine pesos.

 Belgrano

 Saravia was promoted to Belgrano's first team in January 2013.

 Racing Club

 In July 2017, he signed for Racing Club de Avellaneda, where he won the 2018–19 Argentine Primera División.

 Porto

 In June 2019, Saravia signed a four-year deal with FC Porto.
 He made his debut on 13 August in the second leg of the third qualifying round of the UEFA Champions League at home to FC Krasnodar, and was substituted for striker Zé Luís with the team already 3–0 down after 38 minutes in a 3–2 loss.
 Still unused in the Primeira Liga, he scored his first goal to open a 3–0 group win at Casa Pia A.C. in the Taça da Liga on 5 December.